St Barnabas’ Church

 In 2008, we joined together the Hall and Church with a purpose built ‘link’.
 The link also comprises excellent disability access and toilets.

 Most recently, we brought forward the altar from the sanctuary to the edge of the chancel and reordered the remainder of the chancel to a high standard, with new altar rails of modern-looking American white oak.
 We installed a projector and screen (2014), modern heating system (2015), toilet block (2017), sound system (2022), and lighting (2022).
-We have advanced plans for stripping the floor and replacing the pews with good chairs.
+And, in 2024, we stripped the floor and replaced the pews with good chairs.

 Back to St Barnabas’ main page